-Membrane absorbers, also known as panel absorbers and diaphragmatic absorbers, use the resonant qualities of a membrane to absorb sound over a narrow frequency range.
-Membrane absorbers are made of pressed wood fibres, soft panels, as well as rigid or semi-rigid materials such as plastic.
-The panel will likely vibrate and produce sound waves when it is mounted on a solid wall and separated by a narrow air space.
-Also, the fibres will bend and some friction will be lost, resulting in the absorption of the sound energy.
-It’s worth mentioning that the resonant system includes both the springiness of the air and the mass of the fibres, so absorption occurs exactly at the resonance frequency.
+Their composition is of pressed wood fibers and soft panels, as well as rigid or semi-rigid materials like plastic.
+When mounted on a solid wall and separated by a narrow air space, the panel will vibrate.
+Additionally, it’ll produce sound waves.
+In this instance, the fibers will bend, thus losing some friction.
+All these parts of the process result in the absorption of the sound energy.
+The resonant system includes both the springiness of the air and the mass of the fibers, so absorption occurs exactly at the resonance frequency.

 As a final note, it’s worth mentioning that membrane absorbers work exclusively for bass tones, so they tend to reflect high-frequency sounds.
 Also, glass windows can produce echo effects, while wooden floors can produce drum sounds.